Resistor52/cloud_dfir_demo/README.md

 NOTE: Don't read the `dont_peek.sh` or the forensic analysis will not be a surprise.

+Tag this EC2 Instance with the "Name" set to "Target"

 ## STEP 4 - Collect Evidence from Demonstration Target
-Now for the fun part.
-Copy the following code to a notepad and alter the parameters as appropriate and then paste the code into the command line while connected via SSH to the Incident Response Workstation:
+Navigate to the AWS Simple Storage Service and create a S3 bucket for your memory captures.
+Next, copy the following code to a notepad and alter the parameters as appropriate and then paste the code into the command line while connected via SSH to the Incident Response Workstation:

 ```
 ## Set Parameters as appropriate
-TARGET_IP=<YOUR_IP_ADDRESS>                  # Update this with your target's IPv4 Address
+TARGET_IP=<TARGET_IP_ADDRESS>                  # Update this with your target's IPv4 Address
 SSH_KEY=<YOUR_SSH_KEY.pem>
 SSH_USER=ec2-user                            # for Amazon Linux, SSH_USER=ubuntu for Ubuntu
+BUCKET=<YOUR_MEMORY_BUCKET>                  # Use the bucket that was created at the beginning of this step
 MODULE=lime-4.14.62-65.117.amzn1.x86_64.ko   # amzn-ami-hvm-2018.03.0.2018Amazon Linux AMI 2018.03.0 (ami-0ff8a91507f77f867)

 ## Make the magic happen
 MY_IP=$(curl -s icanhazip.com)
-margaritashotgun --server $TARGET_IP --username $SSH_USER --key $SSH_KEY --module $MODULE --filename $TARGET_IP-mem.lime
+margaritashotgun --server $TARGET_IP --username $SSH_USER --key $SSH_KEY --module $MODULE --filename $TARGET_IP-mem.lime --bucket $BUCKET
 aws_ir --examiner-cidr-range $MY_IP/32 instance-compromise --target $TARGET_IP --user $SSH_USER --ssh-key $SSH_KEY
 ```